julieraptor/Diffsinger-Filipino-Phonemizer/README.md

 Special thanks to Hammy (my partner) for Python tool development for dictionary separation.

-The dictionary was soured heavily from [CUNY Wikipron for Tagalog](https://github.com/CUNY-CL/wikipron/tree/master).
+The dictionary this phonemizer was trained on was sourced heavily from [CUNY Wikipron for Tagalog](https://github.com/CUNY-CL/wikipron/tree/master).

 ## 【 How To Use 】

 ## Words are pronounced how it is written.

 The language is generally pattern-based.
-Therefore,
+Therefore, it will follow these rules:

+- Dipthongs are separated by character
+- Glottal stops are inserted
+- - Before a vowel, if the word starts with a vowel.

 ### Glottal stops are generated: